KendrickMorales/KDD-20-AutoML/README.md

 4. You will be prompted to provide your github username and for your password you will need to provide a personal access token.
 Please follow the steps here to [create a personal access token.](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

 <a name="train"></a>
 ## Lab Part 2.
-Train a classification model using Automated ML in JupyertLab
+Train a forecasting model using Automated ML in JupyertLab
-In this part of the lab we will be covering how you can train a classification model in a code first experience with AutoML.
+In this part of the lab we will be covering how you can train a forecasting model in a code first experience with AutoML.
 To get started open **Lab Part 2 - AutoML Python SDK.ipynb** from the  Lab 2 folder in jupyter lab.